 In warm weather, the top of the instrument swells upward.
 This raises the bridge and lifts the strings too high above the fingerboard for comfortable playing.
 A lower bridge is required.
 In cold weather, the top is at its lowest level.
-Then a higher bridge is required.
+Then a higher bridge is needed.
 Otherwise, the strings will be too close to the fingerboard to permit free vibration.
 See your repairman.

-If the post was fitted during cold weather, it may be too short for summer use when the top rises.
+If the post was fitted during cold weather, it might be too short for summer use when the top rises.
 Conversely, if it was fitted in warm weather, it may be too long for winter use when the top subsides.
-Unless the post fits properly, the tone will be disturbed.
+Unless the post fits appropriately, the tone will be disturbed.
 If it falls, or moves, loosen the string tension slightly and ask your teacher or repairman to re-position it.

 Check your instrument regularly to note whether the top or back has become unglued from the ribs at any point.
 If so, do not neglect this; see your repairman as soon as practicable.